DrGnNatsu/Obsidian-Note/Operating System/Chapter 8 - Virtual Memory.md

 - Determines where in real memory a process piece is to reside.
 - This is important in a segmentation system.
 For paging or combined systems, the hardware performs the address translation.

-> ![important]
-Have page faults occur?
+> [!important] Have page faults occur?
 >  NO page faults

-> ![note] definition
+> [!note] definition
 > Frame is empty, and put the page in it.
 ## Replacement Policy
 - When all frames in main memory are occupied, this policy determines which page currently in memory is to be replaced.
-- The goal is to remove the page least likely to be referenced in the near future, typically predicted based on past behavior (principle of locality).
+- The goal is to remove the page least likely to be referenced in the near future, typically predicted based on past behaviour (principle of locality).
 - Page faults
-> ![note] definition
+> [!note] definition
 > The frame contains a page, and the OS replaces the new page in it.
 ### Frame Locking
 - If a frame is ***locked***, the page in it may not be replaced.